 After conquering the Mortirolo we head up the valley to Ponte di Legno where we start the climb to the Passo Gavia.
 The Gavia will always be remembered for Andy Hampsten’s epic ride through a snowstorm to win the 1988 Giro.

-Unfortunately our trip must come to an end.
-We’ll transfer you to the Milan Malpensa airport.
-Safe travels!
+Unfortunately, our trip must come to an end.
+Our shuttle will take you to Milan Malpensa Airport, arriving at approximately 13:00pm.